-- 1. What kind of machine are you running on, and exactly what version of the operating system are you using? (on a Unix system, uname -a or cat /etc/motd will show the desired information.) - 2.
+- 1. What kind of machine are you running on, and exactly what version of the operating system are you using? (on a Unix system, uname -a or cat /etc/motd will show the desired information.)
+In the bug tracker, this information can be given in the "Architecture" and "Operating system" fields. - 2.
 What version of GCC are you using? gcc -v will tell you. - 3.
-Run the sequence of compiles/runs that caused the offending behaviour, capturing all the input/ output in a "script" (a UNIX command) or in an Emacs shell window.
+Run the sequence of compiles/runs that caused the offending behaviour, cut-and-paste the whole session into the bug report.
 We'd prefer to see the whole thing. - 4.
-Be sure any Haskell compilations are run with a -v (verbose) flag, so we can see exactly what was run, what versions of things you have, etc. - 5.
+Add the -v flag when running GHC, so we can see exactly what was run, what versions of things you have, etc. - 5.
 What is the program behaviour that is wrong, in your opinion? - 6.
-If practical, please send enough source files for us to duplicate the problem. - 7.
-If you are a Hero and track down the problem in the compilation-system sources, please send us patches relative to a known released version of GHC, or whole files if you prefer.
+If practical, please attach or send enough source files for us to duplicate the problem. - 7.
+If you are a Hero and track down the problem in the compilation-system sources, please send us patches (either darcs send, plain patches, or just whole files if you prefer).